simonpcouch/clipal/README.md

 The package provides an RStudio add-in “Convert to cli” that we suggest registering with the keybinding “Ctrl+Shift+C”.
 To do so, navigate to Tools \> Modify Keyboard Shortcuts \> Search “Convert to cli”, and add the keybinding.
-After selecting some code, press the keyboard:
+After selecting some code, press the keyboard shortcut and wait a moment:

 ![](inst/figs/addin.gif)